-You may have taken a break from gardening over recent weeks but in February its definitely time to get back outside.
+You may have taken a break from gardening over recent weeks but February is definitely the time to get back outside.

 When the ground isn’t frozen, plant bare rooted hedges and trees, shrubs and roses.
 Soak before planting and sprinkle mycorrhizal fungi over the roots to encourage a really effective root system.
 Follow up with a mulch to assist moisture retention.